jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 full bikes, after all.
 Its sweet spot seems to be toward the more adventurous end of gravel riding and XC 29er territory (probably cyclocross racing, too; I just don't have personal experience with it in that environment yet.)
 However, the Trail Donkey 3.0 is also a bike that seems to be begging you to take it outside of its comfort zone.
-It may not be _great_ at everything, but it is willing to try just about anything _once_ (except for that track stuff, of course; those people are nuts.
+It may not be great at *everything*, but it is willing to try just about *anything* once (except for that track stuff, of course; those people are nuts.
 😉)